 Who will pay for the performing arts center?

-“Given the bad news on the general operating funds we are all going to have to make some pretty hard decisions this budget year,” city manager Tom Leath said.• Local business?
-They have no say whether we have a new arts center or not, but will pay twice as much to support it.
-This will be one more tax that must be passed through to our tourists and apartment renters.
+“Given the bad news on the general operating funds we are all going to have to make some pretty hard decisions this budget year,” city manager Tom Leath said.

 I am not against performing arts.
 I volunteered for five years with the Richmond, Va.. arts center.
 Myrtle Beach is just not an arts center community.
 At one time Myrtle Beach told the arts community to “show me the money.”
 That must not change.